 (This article may or may not contain affiliate links.
 What does that mean?)

-This Thanksgiving, we took a turkey break and went in search of bees.
-Rather, we had heard about a bee tour we could take at the Westin Mission Hills Golf Resort & Spa (which, by the way, looks to be a very family friendly resort, we discovered, when we had lunch there after our tour).
-The resort was kind enough to host us so we could experience this unforgettable tour for ourselves.
+Over Thanksgiving, we took a turkey break and went in search of bees.
+Rather, we had heard about a bee tour we could take at the Westin Mission Hills Golf Resort & Spa (which, by the way, looks to be a very family-friendly resort, we discovered, when we had lunch there after our tour).
+The resort was kind enough to host us so we could experience this unforgettable tour.

 At the beginning of the tour, all I knew about bees was they seem to be dying and there are fears that if we lose the bees, our food supply will cease to exist.
 At least that's the internet hype.
 When I looked it up, the consensus was mixed as there are other animals and natural phenomenon (hummingbirds, birds, animals, wind) that also spread the pollen that helps produce healthy harvests.
 But we learned so much more from our gracious host, Executive Chef Joel Delmond, whose passion for bees we felt through his every enthusiastic word, concern for the health of the hives and the transmission of bee hive information suitable for all ages, especially the youngers.